KrystianC-88/nodejs-tic-tac-toe/README.md

 ## Installation

-Use the npm install to install tic-tac-toe.
+Use the npm install to install packages.

 ```bash
 npm install